 I will explain the general steps in a personal injury lawsuit, what typically happens at each step and the approximate timing of those steps all the way up to trial if your case goes that far.
 A lot of people still have the notion that all cases go to trial and this can make them very anxious.
 Most cases do not end up in court so we’ll talk about the other ways to resolve your claim.
 I will also take you through how contingency fees and disbursements work so you know right up front that we cover the costs of starting your claim and getting the expert reports needed to prove your claim.
 There are no upfront costs to you, and we don’t get paid until we get you compensation.

 One of the biggest misunderstandings I address concerns the time it takes to resolve a serious personal injury claim.
-For example, if the claim involves a brain or spinal cord injury it can take up to three years to get final medical opinions and economist’s reports and to do all the necessary workups to calculate your costs of future care.
+For serious injury claims it can take up to three years and sometimes longer just to get final medical opinions and the necessary workups to calculate the loss of income, cost of care, and loss of housekeeping capacity claims.
 I explain why it’s important to follow your doctor’s advice and how courts like us to present evidence to make sure damages are assessed properly.

 I will be available to you every step of the way to answer any questions you may have.
 I will keep you informed of the status of your claim, review any settlement offers with you and guide you through any actions you need to take to bring your claim to a successful conclusion.

 - Admitted to the Alberta Bar in 1992, I joined Cummings Andrews Mackay LLP (CAM LLP) in 1996 and have been representing seriously injured people ever since.
 I have been the Managing Partner of the firm since 2004.

 - Before joining CAM LLP, I worked for one of the bigger law firms in Edmonton doing insurance defence work, so I know how insurance companies approach personal injury files and what needs to be done to move a client’s claim to a successful resolution.